 About

-Sarah is a fellow of the Sundance Institute’s New Frontiers Program and has taught at The New School and currently teaches at CUNY Graduate School of Journalism.
-She holds a BA from Middlebury College and an MS from Columbia University Graduate School of Journalism.
-Sarah lives in Brooklyn with her husband and their two sons.
+Sarah is a fellow of the Sundance Institute’s New Frontiers Program and has taught multiple courses at both The New School and CUNY Graduate School of Journalism.

 sk1+smlB.jpg